Waterford GAA: Camogie

 Waterford hosted the All-Ireland Senior Camogie Championship final of 1945, at a time Cork were in dispute with the Central Council of the Camogie Association.
+They became Runners-up in the All-Ireland Senior Camogie Championship both in 1945 and in 2023.
 They won the All-Ireland Junior Camogie Championship of 2011.
-Notable players include soaring star award winners Karen Kelly and Áine Lyng.
+Notable players include soaring star award winners Karen Kelly and Áine Lyng and camogie player of the year 2023 Beth Carton.

 Under Camogie's National Development Plan 2010–2015, "Our Game, Our Passion," five new camogie clubs are to be established in the county by 2015.

+In 2026 there are 19 clubs competing in 14 competitions.

 Ladies' football

 Waterford were dominant in the 1990s, winning the Brendan Martin Cup five times.

 Waterford have the following achievements in ladies' football.